hds-sandbox/proteomics-sandbox/README.md

 **Folder structure**

-The following paths are available
+The following paths are available in the app:

 * `/ucloud`: Your home directory.
-Any files stored here will be lost, when the app is stopped.
+Any files stored here will be deleted when the app is stopped.
-* `/work/SW`: Installed proteomics software is available here (see below)
+* `/work/SW`: Installed proteomics software is available here (see below).
-* `/work/Data`: Example datasets (see below)
+* `/work/Data`: Example datasets (see below).
-* `/work/ProteomicsWork`: Working directory stored under your own "My Workspace" project in UCloud
+* `/work/ProteomicsWork`: Working directory stored under your own "My Workspace" project in UCloud.
-* `/work`: Anything else stored under /work will be available under the "Jobs" folder in UCloud
+* `/work`: Anything else stored under `/work` will be available under the "Jobs" folder in UCloud.

 **Software**